 Cherwell Council will seek to apply this Guidance across its entire administrative area.
-It will seek the provision of a stated target number of new construction apprenticeships (or apprenticeship starts) as part of a required Employment, Skills and Training Plan (ESTP) for each proposal for new development, to be secured via S106 agreement as explained in paragraph 2.3 above.
-CDC is keen that the submission of ESTPs should not be unduly onerous for developers, hence an ESTP framework is provided for information at Appendix A to this Document.
+It will seek the provision of a stated target number of new construction and (in the case of commercial developments) end user apprenticeships (or apprenticeship starts) as part of a required Employment, Skills and Training Plan (ESTP) for each proposal for new development, to be secured via S106 agreement.
+CDC is keen that the submission of ESTPs should not be unduly onerous for developers, hence an ESTP framework can be provided by CDC officers if required.
 This can be reproduced by developers and completed by filling in the relevant numbers.

-4.2 This Guidance will apply to the types of new development and subject to the thresholds set out in the table below.
+This Guidance will apply to the types of new development and subject to the thresholds set out in the table below.
 However if proposed developments fall below these thresholds but developers would still like to provide new construction apprenticeships, then the Council will encourage and seek to support them in doing so.
-As the number of stated new apprenticeships will be expressed in planning obligations as a stated target to be achieved, if developers and / or their contractors are able and willing to exceed these, then the Council will encourage them to do so.
+As the number of stated new apprenticeships will be expressed in planning obligations as a stated minimum figure to be achieved, if developers and / or their contractors are able and willing to exceed these, then the Council will encourage them to do so.